bitsii/beEmb/README.md

 * Device starts with access point for provisioning
 * Provisioning includes Wifi configuration, unique device identity and authentication tokens
-* Device announces itself over mDNS using the identity established during provisioning.
+* Device announces itself over mDNS
-* A TCP based protocol can be used to interact with the device - see [CasProt](https://github.com/bitsii/CasProt)
+* Configuration and usage supported an open TCP based protocol - see [CasProt](https://github.com/bitsii/CasProt)
-* MQTT is also supported and the device will announce its capabilities to Home Assistant and other compatible solutions via Autodiscovery
+* MQTT is also supported and the device will announce it via [HomeAssistant MQTT Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery)
 * If a device loses it's Wifi for a period of time it can be reprovisioned to a new network.
-* Secure reset mechanisms available - via button long-push (on devices with buttons) or when removed from provisioned Wifi (configurable)
+* Secure reset mechanisms available - via button long-push (on devices with buttons) or via its Access Point when removed from provisioned Wifi (configurable)
 * OTA updates from the web are supported
-* A telnet addressable debug port can be enabled for use during development or support of equipment without a direct serial connection
+* A telnet addressable debug port can be enabled for use during development or for support
 * Mobile applications coming soon which handle provisioning, device control, and the rest (rewifi, reset, etc)
-* Device profies can be configured for different control combinations, GPIO selections, etc, through a couple of C++ header changes or via command over the network.
+* Device profies can be configured for different control combinations and GPIO selection through configuration in a C++ header or via command over the network (if enabled)

 ## Pragmatic Security